Adroiti/docs-for-code-review-tools/Scalastyle/UnderscoreImport.md

-Pattern: Use of wildcard import
+Pattern: Use of underscore import

 Issue: -